borgbackup/borg/docs/internals/data-structures.rst

   checksum (currently the string ``sha256``)

 hash
-  the HMAC of the encrypted derived key
+  HMAC-SHA256 of the *plaintext* of the packed fields.

 data
-  the derived key, encrypted with AES over a PBKDF2_ SHA256 key described above
+  The encrypted, packed fields.

 The resulting msgpack_ is then encoded using base64 and written to the key file, wrapped using the standard ``textwrap`` module with a header.
 The header is a single line with a MAGIC string, a space and a hexadecimal representation of the repository id.

 Compression
 -----------